librenms/librenms/doc/Developing/Support-New-OS.md

 | TimeTicks         | 67            |
 | Opaque            | 68            |
 | Counter64         | 70            |

+Hex encoded strings (4x) should be used for any strings that contain line returns

 You can run `./scripts/pre-commit.php -u` to run the unit tests to check your code.
 If you would like to run tests locally against a full snmpsim instance, run `./scripts/pre-commit.php -u --snmpsim`.